 Frederick Goff enlisted the aid of Liberty Holden to help resolve the conflict between the two sections of the community.
 Holden agreed to lead the drive to have Glenville on the Lake become a separate municipality.

 Third, the legality had to be established.
-In early 1905, Ohio House Bill 271 was signed into law which eliminated the size restriction for a township to be created.
+In early 1905, Ohio House Bill 271 was signed into law, which eliminated the size restriction for creation of a township.

 The principal problem to be addressed was to settle on some agreed method of structuring the new community to prevent the intrusion of unwanted types of land use.
 Although recent residents of Marble & Shattuck Chair Company and Lucas Machine-Tool Company were quiet and didn’t seem to disturb the village too much, the founders did not want any more businesses moving into the area.

-Holden, along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield thrashed around for a solution.
+Holden, along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield, thrashed around for a solution.
 They also received pressure from Collinwood residents Samuel Mather and Charles Bingham.
-Eventually, a solution was offered by Judge Louis Grossman, John D. Rockefeller’s attorney.
+Eventually, Judge Louis Grossman, John D. Rockefeller’s attorney offered a resolution.

-The solution was having deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for a period of fifty years.
+The solution had deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for fifty years.
 This simple solution required an astonishing leap of faith from the property owners.

 By the summer of 1904, the Fourth Ward (Glenville on the Lake) was ready to roll out its escape plan.
 The necessary petitions had been drafted and circulated signed by Howard M. Hanna Jr., Robert L. Ireland, L. Dean Holden, Albert S. Ingalls, and Liberty E. Holden.